algorandfoundation/specs/dev/TEAL_opcodes.md

 - Availability: v2
 - Mode: Application

-params: Txn.Accounts offset (or, since v4, an account address that appears in Txn.Accounts or is Txn.Sender), application id (or, since v4, a Txn.ForeignApps offset).
+params: Txn.Accounts offset (or, since v4, an _available_ account address), _available_ application id (or, since v4, a Txn.ForeignApps offset).
 Return: 1 if opted in and 0 otherwise.

 ## app_local_get